jexxa-projects/Jexxa/tutorials/BookStore/README.md

 *   60 minutes
 *   JDK 11 (or higher) installed
 *   Maven 3.6 (or higher) installed
 *   curl or jconsole to trigger the application
+*   A postgres DB (if you start the application with option `-jdbc')

 ## Functionality of the BookStore
 This application should provide following functionality